 There has never been a better time for companies to tell their own story, put that story directly in front of their target audience and prospects and empirically track how that effort is performing.
 It’s easy to describe, but not easy to accomplish.
 It involves not just using new tools but also adopting a new outlook and culture.
 I help clients make this transition and move from interruption marketing to conversational marketing.

 I can’t counsel clients in this area without practicing what I preach.
 I’ve written and published articles on these issues for over ten years.
-My work has appeared in MarketingProfs, E-Commerce News, CommPro.biz and Social Media Today.
-I publish a monthly column for WashingtonExec.com, and I’ve served on the marketing committee of the Association for Corporate Growth, National Chapter.
+My work has appeared in MarketingProfs, E-Commerce News, CommPro.biz, Social Media Today and WashingtonExec.com.
+I also served on the marketing committee of the Association for Corporate Growth, National Chapter.